SystemsApproach/ops/arch.rst

 There are, in practice, many opportunities for interactions among the four components, and in some cases, there are overlapping concerns that lead to considerable debate.
-This is what makes operationalizing a cloud a thorny problem.
+This is what makes operationalizing a cloud such a thorny problem.
 For example, it's difficult to draw a crisp line between where resource provisioning ends and lifecycle management begins.
 One could view provisioning as "Step 0" of lifecycle management.
 As another example, the runtime control and monitoring